Tikava/Tikava/README.md

-- 👋 Hi, I’m @Tikava
+- 👋 Hi, I’m @Tikava (A.K Toilybay Sarsenbayev)
-- 👀 I’m interested in coding
+- 🤖 I'm 18.
+- 🎓 I'm doing my bachelor degree at SDU.
+My specialty is Computer Science.
 - 🌱 I’m currently learning Java
-- 📫 How to reach me: You can find me on telegram @t1kava.
+- 📫 You can find me on telegram @t1kava and mail on wavoleniu@gmail.com

 <!---
 Tikava/Tikava is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.